-We are a unique collective in the UK, each member contributing specialised knowledge from its field of technology and expertise, to provide you with an all-encompassing, state-of-the-art view of machinery safety.
+We are a unique collective in the UK, each member contributing specialized knowledge from its field of technology and expertise, to provide you with an all-encompassing, state-of-the-art view of machinery safety.

-Our seminars contain presentations from the Machinery Safety Alliance members, and Steve Shaw (Principal Specialist Inspector) of the UK Health and Safety Executive (HSE).
+Our seminars contain presentations from the Machinery Safety Alliance members, and an interactive session when delegates can get involved in an exercise to determine a safe solution for guarding a machine.
 There is a break-out exhibition at which there is the opportunity to "ask the experts" with an after lunch Q&A session.

 Watch this space for 2016 dates